os-js/manual.os-js.org/src/v3/tutorial/application/README.md

   // The unique name
   "name": "MyApplication",

-  // What category this application belongs to "category": null,
+  // What category this application belongs to (defaults ot "other"):
+  // development, science, games, graphics, network, multimedia, office, system, utilities and other "category": null,

   // Automatically start on boot